Want a crash course on S.M.A.R.T. goals before diving in? Find everything you need to know in our previous article!

 Tools for Tracking Revenue

 As you start to see a wider story in your data, drill down to get into the specifics and gain insight into the changes you can make to drive the changes you want to see in your business.
-With your overarching goals in mind, explore metrics not only year over year but month over month and week over week to see where you succeeded and where you fell short.
+With your overarching goals in mind, explore metrics not only year-over-year but month-over-month and week-over-week to see where you succeeded and where you fell short.
 Use the Invoice Register and Payment Register to take a closer look at the billable work and income received during a given date range.
-As you examine these numbers, think of it as a business health check up.
+As you examine these numbers, think of it as a business health check-up.

 Most importantly, ask yourself why these changes occurred.
 Did you change your processes?
 Did your team know what goals were the most important for your business?
-Focus on what worked, what didn’t, and what you can do to embrace the momentum behind positive numbers and how you can implement new changes that will move you toward your big picture goals.
+Focus on what worked, what didn’t and what you can do to embrace the momentum behind positive numbers and how you can implement new changes that will move you toward your big picture goals.

 Tools for Tracking Efficiency and Finding Areas of Opportunity

-As you start to think about setting goals for the year, you’ll find yourself looking for the areas where you can make tangible changes to drive improvement.
+As you start to think about setting goals for the future, you’ll find yourself looking for the areas where you can make tangible changes to drive improvement.
 By taking a closer look at your business’s current standing, you can narrow down your most promising areas for potential improvement.

 The Business Valuation Report within PestPac provides future projections of your potential revenue based on your current service setups and renewals.
 With this information, you can spot trends, identify the various times throughout the year that your business tends to dip or swell, and plan accordingly to identify changes you can make to help you meet your goals.

 Taking a closer look at your outstanding balances and credits can help you spot missed opportunities for cash flow.
 Examining your Accounts Receivable Reports with broad search criteria gives you an overview of your open credits and balances.
 If you find that the information isn’t what you expected, reevaluating how you approach outstanding balances can be the first step toward establishing a goal for improving your processes moving forward to streamline your future cash flow.
-Consider options like setting up auto-bill, requiring customers to keep cards on file, updating the verbiage on your customer-facing documents, or providing e-pay links to make paying more convenient for your customers.
+Consider options like setting up auto-bill, requiring customers to keep cards on file, updating the verbiage on your customer-facing documents or providing e-pay links to make paying more convenient for your customers.